-- Threshold for audit increased to annual revenues of greater than \$500,000 with a phase-in to a \$1,000,000 threshold by 2021.

-- Requirement for establishment of audit committee consisting of independent directors (or the independent directors of the board must function as the audit committee) to:

-- o oversee audit process,

-- communicate with the auditor,

-- o retain auditor, and

-- implement and oversee governance policies.

-- For organizations with greater than \$1,000,000 in annual revenue; the audit committee is also responsible for: - o reviewing the scope and planning of audit with the auditor; - discussing the audit findings, including internal control concerns with auditor; and - reviewing performance and independence of auditor (annually).
+- Threshold for when an audit is required increased to annual revenues of greater than \$500,000 with a phase-in to a \$1,000,000 threshold by 2021. - a new provision of the Act now allows the Attorney General to demand an audit instead of a review upon 120 days notice. - Requirement for establishment of audit committee consisting of independent directors (or the independent directors of the board must function as the audit committee) to: - oversee the accounting and financial reporting processes of the organization and the audit of its financial statements - retain the auditor each year - o review the results of the audit with the auditor - o implement and oversee governance policies. - For organizations with greater than \$1,000,000 in annual revenue; the audit committee is also responsible for: - o reviewing the scope and planning of audit with the auditor before the audit begins; - o discussing material risks and weaknesses in internal control identified by the auditor - \circ $\;$ annually consider the auditor's performance - report activities to the board (unless performed by independent directors of the board)